alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 D. A nation-state

+15. D. Hybrid warfare combines active cyberwarfare, influence campaigns, and real-world direct action.
+This makes hybrid warfare almost exclusively the domain of nation-state actors.

 16- Sharif receives a bill for services that he does not believe his company requested or had performed.
 What type of social engineering technique is this?

 A. Credential harvesting